marcidy/exiting_arduino/docs/source/architecture_introduction.rst

     [oooo][ii][ii]

-We don't need to update the op-codes for the other operations right no, other than add '00' to the beginning so they are 4 bits.
+We need to update the op-codes for the other operations to be 4 bits, so let's just add '00' to the beginning of each.
 Note that we have to change the *behavior* of the other operations, or at least define them better, becuase they were originally designed to only handle 1 bit inputs.

 The intial 4 operations only took *values* as inputs.
 But each operation is defined only in terms of 1 bit values, and now we have 2 bit values.